-9 Health and Safety Information
+10 Health and Safety Information

-The Health and Safety webpage provides general information about the University health and safety policies.

-The Departmental Health & Safety Co-ordinator oversees health and safety procedures in the Department in order to ensure that all persons working in the Department do so in a healthy and safe environment.
-There are rules and regulations that are specific to particular Departmental activities, and every person who is working in or visiting these areas must make sure that they are acquainted with these regulations.
+The university's Health and Safety webpage provides general information about our health and safety policies.
+There are additional rules and regulations that are specific to particular departmental activities, and every person who is working in or visiting departmental areas must make sure that they are acquainted with these regulations.
 Ignoring such provisions means not only putting yourself at risk, but those around you also.

-The Department is committed to providing a healthy and safe environment for staff and students to work in.
-Risk assessment is an ongoing part of Departmental activity to ensure that all procedures, modules (including the dissertation) and field trips are implemented with the minimum risk to all concerned.
-Whilst the Department will do all that is reasonably practicable to reduce any risk to health and safety in the Department, it is also the responsibility of individuals to ensure that their working environment, procedures and actions are safe.
+The Department of Geography is committed to providing a healthy and safe environment for staff and students to work in.
+Risk assessment is an ongoing part of departmental activity to ensure that all procedures, courses (including the dissertation) and field trips are implemented with the minimum risk to all concerned.
+Whilst the Department will do all that is reasonably practicable to reduce any risk to health and safety, it is also the responsibility of individuals to ensure that their working environment, procedures and actions are safe.
 Safety is everyone's responsibility.